CS2613-FA23/explorationactivity1-t0mtait/README.md

 <br> Express.js

 **How does someone run your program?** <br>
-You can run my program as a webapp or just test API functionality via postman
+You can run my program as a webapp or just test the API functionality via postman
 ##### setup (webapp)

 - pull the code from this repo